 The most impressive building, however, is the Laveria Brassey (Brassey Lavery), which takes its name from the that of the mine’s owner, Lord Thomas Alnutt Brassey.

 Like other mines in Sardinia, Ingurtosu and the Brassey Lavery started their slow but inevitable decline after the Second World War.
-Concessions were given in 1964 to transition to the Monteponi-Montevecchio company, but a few years after that the mines were finally completely abandoned.
+Concessions were given in 1964 to transition to the Monteponi-Montevecchio company.
+However, a few years after that the mines were finally completely abandoned.

-Ingurtosu and the Brassey Lavery are free to access, though the latter one is actually fenced.
+There is no fee to access Ingurtosu and the Brassey Lavery, though there’s a fence around the lavery.
 While you can definitely get closer to the building to explore a bit more, you should use caution as it’s completely falling apart and it may be dangerous, especially on rainy or windy days.
-While guided tours are occasionally offered, these aren’t regularly scheduled.

 Check out my posts A Guide To Visiting Montevecchio Mines and 9 Mines In Sardinia You Should Visit.